andrewbranch/gatsby-remark-vscode/README.md

     <Amazing><Stuff /></Amazing>
     ```

-`gatsby-remark-vscode` doesn’t inherently understand these things, but it parses the input and allows you to access it in the `colorTheme`, `getWrapperClassName` and `getLineClassName` functions:
+`gatsby-remark-vscode` doesn’t inherently understand these things, but it parses the input and allows you to access it in the `colorTheme`, `wrapperClassName` and `getLineClassName` functions:

 ```js
 {